Global well-posedness and small time asymptotics of stochastic Ladyzhenskaya-Smagorinsky equations with damping on

-with $\mathbb{P}$-a.s., continuous trajectories in $\H$. \end{theorem} \begin{proof} For $p\geq\frac{d}{2}+1$ and $r\geq 2$, since the operator $\G(\u)=-\mu\mathcal{A}(\u)+\B(\u)+\beta\mathcal{C}(\u)$ satisfies the local monotonicity condition \eqref{mon1} as well as demicontinuity condition (Lemma \ref{lem2.8}), one can establish the existence of a strong solution by a localized version (stochastic generalization) of the Minty-Browder technique (see \cite{MTM6,SSSP}, etc for similar techniques).
-In order to establish the energy equality (It\^o's formula) \eqref{a34} for $2\leq r\leq \frac{pd}{d-p}$ ($2\leq r<\infty$ for $d=2$), one can use the recent result in Theorem 2.1, \cite{GK2}.
+Let us first provide the methodology for the proof. \begin{itemize} \item For $p\geq\frac{d}{2}+1$ and $r\geq 2$, since the operator $\mathscr{H}(\u)=\mu\mathcal{A}(\u)+\B(\u)+\beta\mathcal{C}(\u)$ satisfies the local monotonicity condition \eqref{mon1} as well as demicontinuity condition (see Lemmas \ref{lem2.5} and \ref{lem2.8}, respectively), we establish the existence of a strong solution by a localized version (stochastic generalization) of the Minty-Browder technique in Section \ref{EUSS} (for more details one can see \cite{MTM6,SSSP}, etc). \item In order to establish the energy equality (It\^o's formula) \eqref{a34} for $2\leq r\leq \frac{pd}{d-p}$ ($2\leq r<\infty$ for $d=2$), one can use the recent result in \cite[Theorem 2.1]{GK2}.
 But for $r> \frac{pd}{d-p},$ we need a different technique to establish It\^o's formula.
-The authors in \cite{CLF} were able to construct functions that can approximate functions defined on smooth bounded domains by elements of eigenspaces of the Stokes operator in such a way that the approximations are bounded and converge in both Sobolev and Lebesgue spaces simultaneously.
-Note that by taking smooth boundary, say $\partial\mathcal{O}\in\C^m$, then the eigenfunctions $\{\w_j\}_{j=1}^{\infty}$ of the Stokes operator belongs to $\V_m$, for $m\geq 2$.
-In our case, one can choose $m\geq 3$, so that $\{\w_j\}_{j=1}^{\infty}\in\V_p\cap\wi\L^r$, for $p\geq 2$ and $r\geq 2$.
-For the case $r> \frac{pd}{d-p}$, combining this idea along with the techniques used in Theorem 3.7, \cite{MTM8} one can establish It\^o's formula.

-For the case $p\geq 2$ and $r\geq 4$ ($2\beta\mu\geq 1$ for $r=4$), as the operator $\G(\cdot)$ is globally monotone and demicontinuous, one can use the stochastic generalization of the Minty-Browder technique to obtain global solvability results (see \cite{MTM8} for the case of Navier-Stokes equations with damping).
-The task of establishing the energy equality (It\^o's formula) \eqref{a34} can completed using similar techniques as in Theorem 3.7, \cite{MTM8}. \end{proof}
+The authors in \cite{CLF} were able to construct functions that can approximate functions defined on smooth bounded domains by elements of eigenspaces of the Stokes operator in such a way that the approximations are bounded and converge in both Sobolev and Lebesgue spaces simultaneously. \item Note that the eigenfunctions $\{\mathbf{e}_j\}_{j=1}^{\infty}$ of the operator $\mathcal{L}$ belongs to $\mathcal{V}^s$, for $s> 2$ (see Section \ref{ACO}).
+In our case, one can choose $s\geq 3$, so that $\{\mathbf{e}_j\}_{j=1}^{\infty}\subset\D(\mathcal{L})\subset \V_p\cap\wi\L^r$, for $p\geq 2$ and $r\geq 2$.
+For the case $r> \frac{pd}{d-p}$, combining this idea along with the techniques used in \cite[Theorem 3.7]{MTM8} one can establish It\^o's formula. \item For the case $p\geq 2$ and $r\geq 4$ ($2\beta\mu\geq 1$ for $r=4$), as the operator $\mathscr{H}(\cdot)+\eta\mathrm{I}$ is globally monotone and demicontinuous (see Lemmas \ref{lem2.2} and \ref{lem2.8}, respectively), one can use the similar techniques used in Section \ref{EUSS} to obtain the well-posedness results. \end{itemize}